microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/bookingquestionanswer.md

 Namespace: microsoft.graph

-This contains a custom question, answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment.
+Contains a custom question, the answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment.

 ## Properties
 |Property|Type|Description|